Skip to content

 url_convert

 Convert between coda:// resource URIs and Coda web URLs.
-Use action "encode" for coda:// → https, "decode" for https → coda://.
-After decode, pass uri to table/page tools, docUri to formula_execute.
-No need to call document_read or tool_guide first.
+Use action "encode" for coda:// → https, or "decode" for https → coda:// (returns {uri, docUri}).
+On decode, pass scope to pin the depth of the returned URI.

 • Parse user-shared Coda links to get resource URIs